alimahdi3/PEDOT-color-change/README.md

 ![intensity of blue pixels changing over time](./images/AnimatedPlot.gif)

 Figure 2: Dynamic plot demonstrating how the intensity of the blue film changes over time.

+## Summary and Future Outlook

+Understanding the physics of electrochromic materials such as PEDOT:PSS is essential for smart windows and biosensors.
+Analyses such as the one presented in this tutorial can be very useful in understanding these systems better.
+Future directions of this project include correlating this optical data with electrochemical circuits to understand how these materials properites relate to each other, as well as using this data with a diffusion/drift equation solver to understand the ionic motion in the polymeric film.